Glencoe, Restigouche County

-Glencoe is an community in Campbellton, New Brunswick, Canada.
+Glencoe is a community in Campbellton, New Brunswick, Canada.

-The local service district of Glencoe takes its name from the community.
+The former local service district of Glencoe took its name from the community.

 As of January 1, 2023 Glencoe is now a part of the City of Campbellton.

 History

 In 1994 the Canadian Wildlife Federation (CWF) Reforestation Program caused 6,000 trees to be planted at a deer wintering area in Glencoe.